gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 $ bitbake -c populate_sdk gnss-sdr-dev-image
 ```

 This process downloads several gigabytes of source code and then proceeds to compile all the required packages for the host and native targets, so **it will take time**.
 The first command constructs a complete Linux image for your target device.
-The second command generates the toolchain installer, a script that installs a cross-compiler, a cross-linker and a cross-debugger, forming a completely self-contained toolchain which allows you to cross-develop on the host machine for the target hardware.
+The second command generates the toolchain installer, a script that installs a cross-compiler, a cross-linker, and a cross-debugger, forming a completely self-contained toolchain that allows you to cross-develop on the host machine for the target hardware.
 The generated script will be found under `./tmp-glibc/deploy/sdk/`.

 If you are using Rocko or above, you can create a Docker image of the target environment by doing: